RobertTJ/RestaurantRobertTJ/README.md

   + attempt to select another action.
 After the "Pause" button is pressed it is replaced by a "Resume" button in the
   + same location.
 Pressing the "Resume" button resumes normal agent action and replaces the "Resume" button with the
   + "Pause" button once more.

+###Design Documents
+  +Design documents are in the Design Doc folder in SRC in PDF format